November 25, 2020

 We continue to be very innovative in re-imagining many of our programs so we can provide clients and residents with telehealth counseling and streaming life enrichment classes.
 Checkout some of our Cyber Club classes which are also available to community members—https://www.cje.net/cyberclub .

-Now for some more positive news: As of mid-August, our new independent living community in Deerfield, Tamarisk NorthShore, is open and residents have been moving into their apartment homes.
-The first-floor living room, with a gorgeous fireplace where people will mingle, is furnished and is a sight to behold.
-You can make an appointment for an individual tour now by calling Paisley Valentincic at 847.597.5772.
-There is still time to join our Priority List and select the apartment that best meets your needs.
-Check out the Tamarisk website, www.tamarisknorthshore.com, to learn more and to read about its specific precautions to mitigate the spread of COVID-19.
+Now for some more positive news: Our new independent living community in Deerfield, Tamarisk NorthShore, is open and residents have been moving into their apartment homes.
+The first floor living room, with a gorgeous fireplace where people will mingle, is furnished and is a sight to behold.
+You can make an appointment for an individual or digital tour now by calling Paisley Valentincic at 847.597.5772.
+Check out the Tamarisk website for a virtual tour, tamarisknorthshore.com, to learn more and to read about its specific precautions to mitigate the spread of COVID-19.